sockeqwe/website-old/_posts/2015-01-10-annotationprocessing101.md

 If you have looked at the [git repository](https://github.com/sockeqwe/annotationprocessing101/tree/master/factory) of our factory processor you will see that we have orgranized our repository in two maven modules.
 We did that, because we want to give the user of our Factory example the possibility to compile just the annotation in his own project and to include the processor module just for compilation.
 Confused?
 I.e. if we would have just one single artifact another developer who wants to use our factory processor in his own project would include both the `@Factory` annotation and the whole `FactoryProcessor` code (incl.
 FactoryAnnotatedClass and FactoryGroupedClasses) in his project build.
 I'm pretty sure that the other one won't have the processor class in his compiled project.
 If you are an android developer maybe you have heard of the 65k method limit (a android .dex file can only address 65.000 methods).
 If we would have used guava in FactoryProcessor and would provide just a single artifact containing annotation and processor code, then the android apk would not only contain FactoryProcessor code but the whole guava code as well.
 Guava has about 20.000 methods.
 Therefore a separation of annotation and processor makes sense.

 ## Instantiation Of Generated Classes
 As you have seen in `PizzaStore` sample the generated class `MealFactory` is a normal java class as any other handwritten class.
-Furthermore you have to instantiate it by hand (like any other java object).
+Furthermore, you have to instantiate it by hand (like any other java object).
 {% highlight java %}
 public class PizzaStore {